-- 21. Since 2018, the Group of Eminent Experts has investigated some 30 airstrikes that killed and injured civilians.6 Civilians shopping at markets, receiving care in hospitals, attending weddings and funerals, children on buses, fishers in boats, migrants seeking a better life, individuals strolling through their neighbourhood, or simply being at home, were struck by airstrikes. - 22.
-The coalition has largely rejected the previous findings of the Group of Eminent Experts, characterising them as being based on 'assumptions.'
-The Group regrets that the coalition has justified not sharing targeting-related intelligence with the Group on the basis of "internationally common practice", and the potential danger to sources, whilst sharing such information with its own investigation mechanism.
-The Group also regrets the failure of the Joint Incident Assessment Team (JIAT) to either provide detailed information in case summaries, or share supporting evidence.
+- 21. Since 2018, the Group of Eminent Experts has investigated some 30 airstrikes that killed and injured civilians, 6 including civilians shopping at markets, receiving care in hospitals, or attending weddings and funerals; children on buses; fishers in boats; migrants seeking a better life; individuals strolling through their neighbourhoods; and people who were at home. - 22.
+The coalition has largely rejected the previous findings of the Group of Eminent Experts, characterizing them as being based on assumptions.
+The Group regrets that the coalition has justified not sharing targeting-related intelligence with the Group on the basis of "internationally common practice", and the potential danger to sources, while sharing such information with its own investigation mechanism.
+The Group also regrets the failure of the Joint Incident Assessment Team to either provide detailed information in case summaries, or share supporting evidence.
 Notwithstanding these factors, the Group, on the basis of properly corroborated information and satellite imagery, has been able to draw conclusions about failures in specific airstrikes to respect the principles of distinction, proportionality and precautions in attack as required by international humanitarian law.
-There is little evidence that the coalition has taken these findings seriously. - 23.
-During this mandate, the Group of Eminent Experts investigated four coalition airstrikes or series of airstrikes8 that killed and injured civilians and damaged civilian infrastructure.
-One example concerns an airstrike on 12 July 2020, around 1 p.m., in the village of Beit Qateeb, Washha District, Hajjah Governorate, that killed seven children (three boys and four girls) and two women in their house.
-A woman breastfeeding her baby and a boy were also injured.
+There is little evidence to suggest that the coalition has taken these findings seriously. - 23.
+During this mandate period, the Group of Eminent Experts investigated four coalition airstrikes or series of airstrikes that killed and injured civilians and damaged civilian infrastructure (see paras.
+34 and 35 below).
+One example concerns an airstrike that occurred on 12 July 2020, around 1 p.m., in the village of Beit Qateeb, Washha District, Hajjah Governorate, that killed seven children (three boys and four girls) and two women in their house.
+A boy and a woman breastfeeding her baby were also injured.
 The house was in a remote area and was destroyed by the air raid.
-The JIAT concluded "technical error" caused these deaths and injuries, with the intended target being a Houthi command and communications centre some 780 metres away.
-It recommended assistance for "human losses and material damage".
-The frequency with which JIAT finds "technical error" responsible for civilian losses without this leading to apparent changes in coalition procedures itself raises significant concerns as to the coalition's commitment to meeting the requirements of international humanitarian law. - 24.
-On 15 July 2020, at around 6.30 a.m., an airstrike hit a house in the Musa'fa village, Hazm district, Jawf Governorate, killing four men, two women, three girls and three boys, and injuring one woman, three girls and two boys, all belonging to the same family.
+The Joint Incident Assessment Team concluded that a "technical error" had caused those deaths and injuries, with the intended target being a Houthi command and communications centre some 780 metres away.
+The Joint Incident Assessment Team recommended that assistance be provided for the "human losses and material damage".
+The frequency with which the Team finds a "technical error" to be responsible for civilian losses without it leading to apparent changes in coalition procedures itself raises significant concerns as to the coalition's commitment to meeting the requirements of international humanitarian law. - 24.
+On 15 July 2020, at around 6.30 a.m., an airstrike hit a house in the Musa'fa village, Hazm District, Jawf Governorate, killing four men, two women, three girls and three boys, and injuring one woman, three girls and two boys, all belonging to the same family.
 It was followed by a second airstrike that hit a house approximately 200 to 300 metres away from the first one.
 The second airstrike caused property damage but no casualties, as the family living there had recently fled.
 The Group of Eminent Experts received information that the nearest frontline or Houthi military bases were located approximately five kilometres from the impact site.
-It was unable to complete its investigation at the time of finalizing this report. - 25.
+It was unable to complete its investigation at the time of finalizing the present report. - 25.
 In each of its reports, the Group of Eminent Experts has repeatedly reminded the coalition of its obligations to take all feasible measures to protect civilians from the effects of hostilities, and to abide by the principles of distinction, proportionality and precautions in attack.
-The Group remains concerned that the coalition is failing to meet these obligations.
+The Group remains concerned that the coalition is failing to meet those obligations.
 Disproportionate attacks constitute war crimes under customary international law.